Blog

 Introduction

 For me, one of the most impressive uses of this technique in recent times is from a TV series.
 The beautifully crafted cinematography in Mr Robot shines a cut above most of what I see on TV and continually uses this technique to create and relieve tension between characters whilst building the story.
 One of the reasons I perhaps find it so effective is I find it easy to identify with which gives it a more powerful voice.
 Cinematographer Tod Campbell uses lower quadrant framing to create beautiful results that tell the story, shot to shot.
 Visual tension builds from the very first scene and continues to do so as we learn about Elliot.
 As my English teacher always told me: ‘show, don’t tell’ and that is exactly what this character study does.
-The series portrays the protagonists’ boldness, isolation, and loneliness perfectly, as he slowly identifies societies problem with greed and material posessions.
+The series portrays the protagonists’ boldness, isolation, and loneliness perfectly, as he slowly identifies societies’ problem with greed and material possessions.
 This is in part to this technique of placing the characters in carefully thought out places within the frame in each and every scene we come to see them in.
-Everything about each scene is contructed beautifully, from the acting, sets, lighting and colour toning, to the composition and angles we observe the characters from.
+Everything about each scene is constructed beautifully, from the acting, sets, lighting and colour toning, to the composition and angles we observe the characters from.

 Distracted by Television - 50mm f/1.4D